skumar213/budgetly/README.md

 <img src="public/logo.png" height='150'>
 </div>
 <br/>
 <div align='center'>Don't want to give your personal banking information to a budgeting app?
 Budgetly can help!
-Budgetly is for those that want a secure budgeting app that will help them develop a budgeting routine while also sacrificing no functionality.
+Budgetly is for those that want a robust and secure budgeting app that will help them develop a budgeting routine.
 Budgetly will help you develop a budgeting mindset while also allowing you to track your investments!
 </div>
 <br/>